 The use of polymers is highly recommended to enhance the dewatering process in most applications.
 If some fines or color is acceptable in the filtrate, then a polymer may not be required.

 Polymers help the solids bind together and speed up the separation process.
 The proper polymer will improve the rate of dewatering, increase the rate and percentage of suspension of solids and improve the clarity of the effluent.
 Coagulants and flocculants are the main options.
 Selecting the right polymer is critical.

 Parameters that must be checked include: sludge flow, sludge concentration, flocculent flow, flocculent concentration, post-dilution water flow and injection points.

 It’s always best to consult with a professional polymer supplier and conduct bench tests to determine the correct products, optimum dosage and proper methods for setting up a polymer mixing and injection system.
-US Fabrics offers Hanging Bags free of charge to test your sludge.
+US Fabrics offers Hanging Bags to test your sludge.

 For more info on polymers please see: Power Point Presentation: Polymer & Sludge Bags